HuntaBadday/HuntaBaddayCPUmod/README.md

 # HuntaBaddayCPUmod

-Please ping or message me (HuntaBadday#7114 on discord) for ANY questions you have.
+Please ping or message me (HuntaBadday on discord) for ANY questions you have.
 (Related to this mod)

 ### Upcoming additions